 Plastic Bags (Soft Plastics)

-For departments that generate significant amounts of soft plastics, there are collection points at the loading docks of the following buildings:
+For departments that generate significant amounts of soft plastics, there are collection points at the loading docks of select buildings including:

-- UBC Bookstore/Michael Smith Labs
+- Michael Smith Labs

 - Life Sciences Centre

 - Nest/Student Life loading bay (North end of Student Life building)

 - University Services Building

 For participating buildings, building users are responsible to collect soft plastics in a large, clear plastic bag (which can be purchased through Building Operations) and placing that bag in a marked recycling bin at the loading dock where other recycling bins are located.

 The soft plastics recycling bin (labelled appropriately) is supplied by Building Operations Waste Management and placed in the building loading dock recycling area, and is emptied at the same time as the other recycling is collected from the loading dock.
 There is no charge for collection at approved locations, however building staff/users are responsible for purchasing of bags.

 - Polyethylene bags and film such as grocery bags, bread bags, produce bags

 - Pallet wrap and plastic wrap from drink can flats